johnshearing/bioelectocracy/README.md

 Studying individual humans will tell us nothing about the price system.
 In order to see where the controls are, and who is at the controls, we need to view the collective of all humans as one single very young organism in the process of morphogenesis.
 In other words, we see the first humans as blastocyst, and all humans now as the cells which continue to multiply and self-assemble into a single larger organism. **Let's call this human collective being a macro-organism and let's call it Mac for short.**
 [Levin talks about intelligence that scales](https://youtu.be/gDWxCkngQNQ?si=CsjtkKHix5Ub3iac&t=4536)

-In the same way we interact with dogs mind rather than with its individual cells, we consider Mac a mind with preferences and goals that are completely independent of its human membership.
+In the same way we interact with a dogs mind rather than with its individual cells, we consider Mac a mind with preferences and goals that are completely independent of its human membership.
 This way of looking at Mac allows us to see where the controls are.
 [Levin discusses the how the whole can have a different agenda than its parts](https://youtu.be/YnObwxJZpZc?si=pSK9doZOSdlpWoAX&t=1153).

 If our cells could think and speak they would likely consider the entire body as their country in a larger geopolitical world, and they would likely think of us (the minds) as their governance or collective decision making process.
 But at our scale of consciousness, we see ourselves not as governance, but as living beings with thoughts and feelings.
 Moreover, evolution has given us a love for our own bodies which resolves to a love for our own cells.
 We view Mac much like our own consciousness and we see ourselves (all humans) as the cells of Mac's body.
 There is reason to think Mac has been created via evolution to care for us in the same way that we were created via evolution to care for the cells of our own bodies.